The current position

 The option of installing temporary bridge has been discussed but it has been agreed that it would be less disruptive for the works to be carried out with a road closure with measures put in place to encourage HGVs to use a formal diversion route.
 We will also look to find other ways to reduce inconvenience.
 As mentioned above, key stakeholder groups will be invited to engage with us to help develop plans which minimise disruption if works go ahead.

 We will continue to work closely with local councillors on the detailed proposals and will now start engaging other key stakeholders to ensure that when any works are taking place, we mitigate the inconvenience of them where practically possible.

 Site investigation works needed to gather information for detailed design work referred to above will require a full road closure at the bridge for up to 5 days.
-We currently anticipate these works will be undertaken in autumn 2018, subject to permission being in place.
+We currently anticipate these works will be undertaken over the half term period in February (week commencing 18 February 2019), subject to permission being in place.
 This work will be necessary to allow us to gather essential technical information from trial holes and bore holes above the bridge and work underneath the structure, and subject to agreement within the watercourse.

 We understand you may have many further questions about the proposed scheme.
 Once we have concluded the necessary on-site technical investigations we will be in a better position to provide more detailed information.